Luo Huan: 2017

 Two weeks later, Luo competed at her first major senior international meet, the Asian Championships in Bangkok, Thailand, alongside Liu Tingting, Liu Jinru, and Tan Jiaxin.
-In the qualification round, which also served as the team and individual all-around finals, Luo competed on all four events.
-Along with Liu, she contributed counting scores on all four events towards the Chinese team's first-place finish, and individually won the silver all-around medal behind Liu.
-She earned the second highest scores on uneven bars and balance beam, both behind Liu, and the third highest score on floor exercise behind Liu and Kim Su-jong of North Korea.
-In event finals, she won the gold medal on uneven bars ahead of Liu, the silver medal on balance beam behind Liu, and placed fourth on floor exercise in a tie with Liu.
+In the qualification round, which also served as the team and individual all-around finals, Luo competed in all four events.
+Along with Liu, she contributed counting scores in all four events towards the Chinese team's first-place finish, and individually won the silver all-around medal behind Liu.
+She earned the second highest scores in uneven bars and balance beam, both behind Liu, and the third highest score in floor exercise behind Liu and Kim Su-jong of North Korea.
+In event finals, she won the gold medal in uneven bars ahead of Liu, the silver medal in balance beam behind Liu, and placed fourth in floor exercise in a tie with Liu.

 In early September, the nominative Chinese team for the World Championships in Montreal, Canada was announced, including national champion Luo and Asian champion Liu Tingting as all-around competitors, with Olympian specialists Wang Yan and Fan Yilin also on the team.
 Days later, Luo performed at the National Games, a quadrennial multi-sport competition with over 10,000 participating athletes.
 Luo's provincial team qualified into the team final in third place, and Luo qualified in fourth place to the all-around final behind junior Chen Yile, Liu, and Wang.
 She also qualified in second place to the uneven bars final behind Fan and fourth into the balance beam final behind Liu, Chen, and Wang.
-In the team final, Luo competed on all four events, but errors including a fall from Luo on balance beam left the Zhejiang team in fifth place.
-Luo then tied with Wang for the third highest score in the all-around final, but lost the bronze medal on a tiebreaker, tying with Shang Chunsong for the highest bars score of the day and scoring second on beam behind Liu.
-Following three straight all-around performances (qualifications, team final, all-around final) Liu competed in the uneven bars final, where an error on her Piked Jaeger dropped her to sixth place.
+In the team final, Luo competed in all four events, but errors including a fall from Luo in balance beam left the Zhejiang team in fifth place.
+Luo then tied with Wang for the third highest score in the all-around final, but lost the bronze medal in a tiebreaker, tying with Shang Chunsong for the highest bars score of the day and scoring second in beam behind Liu.
+Following three straight all-around performances (qualifications, team final, all-around final) Liu competed in the uneven bars final, where an error on her piked Jaeger dropped her to sixth place.
 She withdrew from the balance beam final in favor of her junior provincial teammate Li Qi, who won the gold medal.

-While Luo was originally supposed to compete in the all-around at the World Championships in October, an injury in training limited her to compete on only the uneven bars in qualifications.
+While Luo was originally supposed to compete in the all-around at the World Championships in October, an injury in training limited her to compete in only the uneven bars in qualifications.
 She qualified to the uneven bars final and ultimately placed seventh with a hit routine.